 Setting Up the Environment

-Start by importing every library you will need for this tutorial.
+Start by importing every library we need for this blog.

 # to read the dataset into a dataframe and perform operations on it